Interface Segregation Principle in C#

 Why are we Facing this problem?

-We are facing the above problem because we are declaring all the methods in a single class.
-And as per Inheritance Rules, the child class will be responsible for providing implementations for all interface methods.
-Because of this, LiquidInkjetPrinter class provides implementation to all IPrinterTasks Interface methods.
+We face the above problem because we declare all the methods in a single class.
+As per Inheritance Rules, the child class will implement all interface methods.
+Because of this, the LiquidInkjetPrinter class provides implementation to all IPrinterTasks Interface methods.
 We can overcome this problem by following the Interface Segregation Principle.
-Let us proceed and try to understand how we can rewrite the same example by following Interface Segregation Principle using C# Language.
+Let us proceed and try to understand how we can rewrite the same example by following the Interface Segregation Principle using C# Language.

 Example using Interface Segregation Principle in C#: